 Once I made my way to the parking lot, I was greeted by Cleveland’s favorite taco spot, Fired Up.
 The moment that they opened, a line began to form and people began making their way back outside.
-Once inside, Glen had his signature snack waiting for his guests while they grabbed drinks and listened to music from DJ EV.

 Seeing all of Glen’s work in one big, well lit location gave me a new appreciation for his work.
 There are many details in his paintings that can only be admired in person.
 I overheard many conversations of people talking about his choice of subjects, use of colors, and consistency throughout the night.
 I guess I wasn’t the only one that got more than what I expected and that says a lot for an artist who is already considered one of the best around.